 In parallel, Milei's government advanced a series of measures aimed at ensuring financial sustainability in the short and medium term.

-The portfolio led by Luis "Toto" Caputo authorized an issuance of USD 5 billion and finalized financing agreements backed by international organizations such as the Inter-American Development Bank (IDB) and the World Bank.
+The portfolio headed by Luis "Toto" Caputo authorized an issuance of USD 5 billion and finalized financing agreements backed by international organizations such as the Inter-American Development Bank (IDB) and the World Bank.

-These moves were interpreted by investors as signals of predictability and compliance capacity, which resulted in greater demand for Argentine bonds.
+These moves were interpreted by investors as signals of predictability and compliance capacity, which led to increased demand for Argentine bonds.
 Consequently, the rise of these instruments directly contributed to the decrease in country risk.

 From the ruling party, spokesperson Adrián Ravier highlighted the economic strategy by stating that the Ministry of Economy is “shielding” Argentina to avoid potential financial turbulence in the future, especially within the framework of the electoral cycle scheduled for 2027.